Philip M. Parker

 Philip M. Parker (born June 20, 1960) is an American economist and academic, and currently the INSEAD Chaired Professor of Management Science at INSEAD in Fontainebleau, France.
 He has patented a method to automatically produce a set of similar books from a template that is filled with data from databases and Internet searches.

 Early life

-Born dyslexic, Parker developed a passion for dictionaries early on.
-He gained an undergraduate degrees in finance and economics.
+Parker is dyslexic.
+He received undergraduate degrees in finance and economics.
 He received a Ph.D. in business economics from the Wharton School of the University of Pennsylvania.
-He has a master's degrees in finance and banking from Aix-Marseille University and managerial economics from Wharton.
+He has master's degrees in finance and banking from Aix-Marseille University and managerial economics from Wharton.

 Work

 He was a professor of economics and business at the University of California, San Diego, before moving to INSEAD, where he has been a professor of marketing since 1988.
 His work focuses primarily on macroeconomics.
-He introduced the idea that physical sciences (physics and physiology) should be directly integrated into microeconomics.

 Projects in artificial intelligence

 In 2025, Parker co-founded Xavier AI with Joao Filipe, a former McKinsey consultant.
-Xavier AI is a company that has launched an AI strategy consultant, aiming to democratize strategic consulting services previously only accessible to large companies with substantial budgets.
-While Filipe is a self-taught programmer with an MBA from INSEAD and Wharton, Parker is an INSEAD AI/ML Professor.
-Parker has over twenty years of experience training consultants.
-Parker also holds a patent in natural language generation (now known as GenAI).
+Xavier AI is a company that has launched an AI strategy consultant.

 Since 2021, Parker has been developing a multilingual "content engine" project named Botipedia.
-Botipedia is an AI-powered research tool designed to accelerate the creation of new encyclopedic articles across a vast range of subjects.
-It is built to help researchers, Wikipedia editors, and speakers of underserved languages, ensuring that information is accessible to a wider audience.
-Parker's design uses natural language learning and algorithmic search engine sifting to fill the translation gap for web content, enabling speakers of minority languages to view web content in their own language.
+Botipedia is an AI-powered research tool designed to automatically create encyclopedic articles.